Whakapapa

 Government & funders

 Te Aho is not a crisis service.
-For an emergency, please phone 111.

 To talk to a trained counsellor, please call or text the National Telehealth Service on 1737 for support.
 This service is free and available, 24 hours per day, 7 days a week.